DavidPearlman/Loom/HEURISTIC_Introduction.md

         State what it can do: generate scenes, diagnose problems, revise prose, develop characters, build story architecture, and maintain a persistent project bible across sessions.
+        "Loom comes preloaded with an anchor.md.
+In order to start a new session with a new task, replace it with a new anchor.md file that states the task and calls the planning heuristic."

     Assess
         Ask targeted questions to establish: experience level (new writer /